 I’ve made this vanilla ice cream, successfully with all heavy cream as well as with a mixture of cream and milk, and I like it both ways.”
 David Lebovitz, The Perfect Scoop, 2007.
 The heavy cream makes it my favorite recipe.

 I am delighted to share this recipe with you.
 Make your ice cream today!
 There is nothing better than homemade ice cream.

 - 1 vanilla bean split lengthwise

-- Chill the mixture thoroughly in the refrigerator.
-When ready to churn, remove the vanilla bean, rinsing and reserving it of another use, and then freeze the mixture in your ice cream maker according to the manufacturer’s instructions.
+- Remove the vanilla bean and freeze the custard in your ice cream maker according to the manufacturer’s instructions.

 Nutrition info is automatically generated and provided as a courtesy and as an estimate only.